-I’m a sophomore at Case Western Reserve University in Cleveland, OH, planning to major in Electrical Engineering, and am interested in robotics as a career.
-I’m currently a member of CWRUBotix, the Case Western Robotics Team, and an intermittent member of the Case Western "Hacker Society".
-Prior to this, I was involved in VEX competitive robotics from 2012 - 2016 and am cofounder of VRC Team 8768A.
-I also enjoy things like messing with electronics, recreational computer programming, hardware hacking, woodworking, playing the clarinet, and tropical fish keeping.
+I’m a senior at Case Western Reserve University in Cleveland, OH, majoring in Electrical Engineering.
+I'm the co-founder of a small-business/startup called Repowered Robotics.
+I’m currently a member of CWRUBotix, the Case Western Reserve University Robotics Team.
+Prior to this, I was involved in VEX competitive robotics from 2012 - 2016 and was cofounder of VRC Team 8768A.
+I also enjoy things like messing with electronics, recreational computer programming, hardware hacking, woodworking, and tropical fish keeping.

-I'm a sophomore at Case Western Reserve University studying Elecrical Engineering.
+I'm a senior at Case Western Reserve University studying Elecrical Engineering.

 - Member of the club's NRC Non-Tactile Maze Robot team.
 I built a circuit that enabled the robot to efficiently sample 8 TOF ultrasonic distance sensors simultaneously.
 It uses capacitors and differential op-amps to give our microcontroller an analog signal that was proportional to the time of flight returned by the sensor.
 I designed the circuit based on a suggestion from our NASA team's hardware lead.
-I also wrote a google document analyzing the robot, intended as advice for a future team, that can be viewed here.
+I also wrote a post on our website analyzing the robot that can be found here.

 Case School of Engineering Web Support

-Since the Fall of 2016, I work part time for the Case School of Engineering Web Support "dev ops integration" team.
-My primary task is assisting with and training users in using the Drupal content management system.
-We're in the middle of a switch to a newer version of Drupal and as a result I've also been tasked with self-teaching myself the new version then writing usage documentation for faculty and staff.
-I've also gotten some contact with the LAMP stack webserver.
+From the fall of 2016 until summer of 2018, I worked part time for the Case School of Engineering Web Support "dev ops integration" team.
+My primary task was assisting with and training users in using the Drupal content management system.
+We were in the middle of a switch to a newer version of Drupal and as a result I was also tasked with self-teaching myself the new version then writing usage documentation for faculty and staff.
+I also got some contact with the LAMP stack webserver.